 Are you worried about a child?

-If you have a concern about your own children or those of others at the school, please contact the school office and ask for a Deputy Designated Safeguarding Lead.
+If you have a concern about your own children or those of others at the school, please contact the school office and ask for a Designated Safeguarding Lead:

-Alternatively, concerns about a child can be discussed or reported, anonymously if you wish, to the Children and Families Helpdesk on 01452 426565 (during office hours).
-If you prefer, you can send an email to email@example.com
+Alternatively, concerns about a child can be discussed or reported, anonymously if you wish, to The Front Door (Children and Families Helpdesk) on 01452 426565 (9am-5pm).
+If you prefer, you can send an email to firstname.lastname@example.org

 Gloucestershire Children and Families Helpdesk should be contacted if: